gabrielbaughmanxyz/gabrielbaughman.xyz/content/posts/11-21/building.md

     hidden: false # only hide on current single page
 draft: false
 ---
-## Why should you care?
+## Why Should You Have A Website?
 Well, having a website is cool and awesome.
+However, having your ***own*** platform to speak and present on is what the internet was all about when the .com explosion happened.
+In the present it seems there are a few sites that all the speaking is done on, which is making the internet more centralized.
+Having your own place makes you independent of these few sites.

 # Getting Started
 There are a lot of different ways you can create a website, but the way I did it is probably cheaper and more hands on.
 So, if this isn't what you are looking for then I suggest you look elsewere.